ERATOMMSD/fm2qn/README.md

 # FM2QN: Feature models to queueing networks

 ## Benchmarks
 A set of 6003 feature models have been generated with the [BeTTy](http://www.isa.us.es/fama/?BeTTy_Framework) tool.
-It can be dowloaded from [here](https://github.com/ERATOMMSD/fm2qn/raw/master/fm2qn.exps/benchmarks.zip)
+The generated benchmark set can be dowloaded from [here](https://github.com/ERATOMMSD/fm2qn/raw/master/fm2qn.exps/benchmarks.zip)

 ## Results
 The benchmark feature models have been translated assuming both a parallel and sequential semantics: